 There is a formal admissions procedure once a year.
 The number of students that can be admitted to the HCI minor is limited by enrollment caps for the two required courses.
 Students who are admitted to the minor will be guaranteed admission to the two required courses by their senior year.
 Also, they will receive preference for some of the electives offered by the HCII, although due to enrollment limits for courses, there are no guarantees that students will get in to any elective they may want to sign up for.
 However, given the very large number of possible electives, once admitted, students should be able to complete the minor.

-Applications for admission to the HCI minor will open on March 14, 2017.
-The application deadline for 2017 will be April 2, 2017 at midnight.
-Acceptance decisions are announced before Fall registration in April.
-There will also be an information session to help newly admitted students wth Fall registration.
+Applications for admission to the HCI minor will open in the Spring 2018 semester and acceptance decisions are announced before Fall registration in April.
+There will also be an information session to help newly admitted students with Fall registration.
 During this session information will be provided regarding fall course scheduling and other issues related to your program of study.
-The information session for 2017 is on Monday February 20, 2017 at 4:30pm in NSH 3305.
+The announcements will be updated on this webpage after the winter break.

-Required information for the application will include: anticipated graduation year, primary major, any additional second major or minor, cumulative GPA, mid-semester grades for spring 2017, plus a schedule of study that specifies when you might take the seven courses for the minor.
+Required information for the application will include: anticipated graduation year, primary major, any additional second major or minor, cumulative GPA, mid-semester grades for the current spring semester, plus a schedule of study that specifies when you might take the seven courses for the minor.